 - SIM ejector tool

-Samsung Galaxy M31s Design and Built
+Samsung Galaxy M31s Review – Design and Build

 Right out of the box, the very first thing that strikes you about the Galaxy M31s is its design.
 The Mirage Black color option that we have with us looks just stunning.
 Although, this a Glasstic build (or plastic that feels like glass), Samsung quite evidently spent some consideration delivering the metallic sheen with a gradient of Silver and Black colors.